Ferryhill: Neighbouring settlements

+History

+The name Ferryhill is a shortened form of 'Ferry on the Hill'.
+Ferry derives from the Old English fergen meaning 'mountain'.

+Ferryhill Town Hall, a prominent landmark in the town, was completed in 1867.

 Facilities

 Ferryhill has a weekly Friday market in the town centre marketplace, run by Ferryhill Town Council.

 There have been many improvements to the town, including the award-winning Mainsforth sports complex, Surtees Doorstep Green, King George V rec corridor improvements at Ferryhill Station, new Town Centre public toilets paid for by funding from Sedgefield Borough Councillors and is now run by Ferryhill Town Council and a youth cafe for the town's young people.

 Part of Dean Bank Park has been used to enhance sporting facilities, and the remainder has recently been the subject to consultation by the Town Council.
 The final plans include a £70,000 play area for which funding has been secured from the lottery, a £50,000 MUGA for which funding is being sought by the Friends of Dean Bank Park but has since been turned down due to it not been a community led group.
 Also funding has been applied for £50,000 of playbuilder facilities.
 In addition to this the new park will include a viewing tower, BMX/skatepark, new planting areas to walk and relax as well as a performance arena.

 The Town has many community events including an annual summer gala, Christmas market, parading of miners banners, vintage car rally, art and photography exhibitions and many more, all of which are organised jointly by the Town Council and the 2000 Committee.